BoilerMake/hackathon/copy_ideas.md

 Confirmation email on account creation:
   Subject: BoilerMake - Important information

   On October 17-19, 500 students will join together to <TAGLINE FROM HOMEPAGE> at BoilerMake.
-If dreaming keeps you awake at night, if challenges motivate you to work harder, and if 'good' isn't good enough, you're exactly who we're looking for.
+If challenges motivate you to perservere, if dreaming keeps you up at night, and if 'good' isn't good enough, you're exactly who we're looking for.
 Together, we're going to make hackathon history.

   Thank you for intializing your Earlybird application.
 Here's what you need to know:

   * What's different about BoilerMake?
     * We're intentionally mid-sized.
+Unlike larger hackathons, you won't get lost in the crowd.
 You'll love the benefits of our silky-smooth organization, luscious accommodations, and the opportunities we offer to meet every sponsor.
     * We're blowing up the standards for hackathon spaces.
 Say goodbye to rows of lined tables or multiple rooms of hackers and hello to massive innovation.
 Stay tuned for more detail.
   * What does it mean to be an Earlybird applicant?
     * You're going to get an exclusive laptop decal mailed straight to your doorstep.
 And it's going to be sweet.